okami101/laravel-admin/README.md

 Simply follow wizard.
 The installer will preconfigure all of asked package for you and generate all minimal boilerplate code for quick start.
 Laravel Sanctum is ready to use for [Vtec Admin](https://github.com/okami101/vtec-admin).

-> By default admin URL will be http://localhost:8080 which is default Vue CLI dev serve URL.
+> By default admin URL will run at [http://localhost:8080](http://localhost:8080) which is default Vue CLI dev serve URL.
 > Dont forget to edit it on production.
 Just use ADMIN_URL environment variable for that.

 After the installation, if you selected docker, simply launch `docker-compose up`.
 Don't forget to adapt your environments variables with those outputted by installer when finished.